 Academy athletes have earned more than 160 state championship titles through their dedication, earnest effort, and character.
 Many of our students have received scholarships based on their athletic performance at the Academy, and some have gone on to compete at the professional level.
 Whether or not they’re in uniform, Chargers display their integrity throughout their lives.

 Notah Begay III ’90

-Notah Begay III, the only full-blooded Native American to have played on the PGA TOUR, was born and raised in Albuquerque, New Mexico.
-Notah secured a scholarship to Stanford University where he earned a degree in Economics in addition to earning All- American Honors three times and leading the golf team to a National Championship in 1994.
+Notah Begay III, the only full-blooded Native American to have played on the PGA TOUR, was born and raised in Albuquerque.
+Notah secured a scholarship to Stanford University, where he earned a degree in economics in addition to earning All-American Honors three times and leading the golf team to a national championship in 1994.

-In addition to winning 4 PGA TOUR tournaments, Mr. Begay became only the third player in the history of professional golf to shoot 59 in a professional event and partnered with good friend Tiger Woods in the 2000 President’s Cup.
+In addition to winning four PGA TOUR tournaments, Notah became only the third player in the history of professional golf to shoot 59 in a professional event and partnered with good friend Tiger Woods in the 2000 President’s Cup.

 Alex Bregman ’12

 After breaking records on the baseball field at Albuquerque Academy, Alex Bregman ’12 was drafted the summer after his senior year by the Boston Red Sox, but elected to attend Louisiana State University.
 In his three years in Baton Rouge, he was named an All-American twice and was the 2013 National Freshman Player of the Year.
-Alex was selected again in the 2015 MLB draft, this time in the 1st round as the second overall pick by the Houston Astros, the highest of any New Mexico player.
-Alex made his Major League debut on July 25, 2016 versus the New York Yankees.
+Alex was selected again in the 2015 MLB draft, this time in the first round as the second overall pick by the Houston Astros, the highest of any New Mexico player.
+Alex made his major league debut on July 25, 2016 versus the New York Yankees.

 Justine Schluntz ’05